libp2p/specs/addressing/README.md

 `/tcp/42` to become `/ip4/7.7.7.7/tcp/42`.

-Note that no "sanity checking" is performed when encapsulating multiaddrs, and it is possible to create valid but useless multiaddrs like `/tcp/42/udp/42` through encapsulation.
+Note that no "sanity checking" is performed when encapsulating multiaddrs, and it is possible to create valid but unsound/dysfunctional multiaddrs like `/tcp/42/udp/42` through encapsulation.

 #### Decapsulation